Everyone needs a career plan to follow; it’s not good enough to wander through your working life and take whatever comes your way.

 The killer questions you must have a believable and compelling answer to is: “There are many applicants for this position; why should I pick you?”
 “What makes you special?”

 If your pitch doesn’t crisply identify the experience and competencies you possess that are critical for the position AND how you are different from others, you won’t likely get picked.

-My eyes glaze over when I hear “I have great interpersonal skills.” or “I have 10 years sales experience.”
+My eyes glaze over when I hear “I have great interpersonal skills.” or “I have 10 years of sales experience.”

 Create your personal ONLY statement to express your uniqueness.
 The one I came up with was — “I am will the ONLY one with demonstrated marketing experience necessary to successfully move the organization from a regulated monopoly to competitive one requiring an obsessive focus on the customer and delivering highly differentiated value.”

 Test the statement with friends and colleagues and be prepared to provide proof points to defend your words.